How have charter school tuition costs grown?

 How have charter school tuition costs grown?
 Over the past two days, we’ve covered the regular and special education charter school tuition calculations.
 Today, we’re going to combine those tuition costs and take a step back to look at total school district expenditures for charter school tuition costs.

 One of the largest areas of annual cost growth for school districts, charter school tuition costs have grown significantly over the past several years.
 In fact, in 2007-08, the total charter school tuition paid by school districts to brick and mortar and cyber charter schools was $621 million.
-In 2016-17, however, that total tuition amount climbed to $1.65 billion—an increase of $1 billion or 166%.
+In 2017-18, however, that total tuition amount climbed to $1.8 billion—an increase well over $1 billion or 166%.

 Click on the interactive Infogram below to view the change in total charter school tuition costs paid by school districts to charter schools over time.